autonity/autonity/autonity/solidity/docs/index.md

 function updateFundsAndGetContract(address _beneficiary, uint256 _id) external returns (struct ContractBase.Contract)
 ```

-Updates the funds of the contract and returns the contract
+Updates the funds of the contract and returns the contract.

 ### setTotalNominal